phetsims/phet-info/doc/typescript-quick-start.md

 3. `npm install` in chipper.
 This makes sure you have the TypeScript compiler, which is called `tsc`
 4. Mark chipper/dist as excluded from your IDE.
 You can do this eagerly now, or wait until chipper/dist is created by a compilation step below.
+5. Update the code style file from phet-info/ide/idea/phet-idea-codestyle.xml which was last updated April 2021

 ### Converting a Repo to TypeScript
 1. Go to package.json and add `"typescript": true` in the phet section.
 That enables the TypeScript step in the build tools.